rwynn/llave/README.md

 * Refer to the Getting Started instructions at [Apache Cordova](https://cordova.apache.org/) to create and run a project.

-* Copy the contents of the `cordova/www` directory form the llave build folder to the `www` directory in your Cordova project and re-run the project.
+* Copy the contents of the `cordova/www` directory from the llave build folder to the `www` directory in your Cordova project and re-run the project.

 * Follow the instructions on the Cordova website for building and deploying a signed mobile application from your project.